-Daylighting was a four-day programme of events, some of which you can book in advance and others that you can just show up and enjoy.
-Throughout the programme, we will explore the interconnections of art, activism, performance, politics, health and print, with a live printing workshop, discussions, readings and collective writing.
+Daylighting was a four-day programme of events in which we bought a printing press and processes of text production into conversation with materials from the Wellcome Collection Archives.
+Throughout the programme, we explored the interconnections of art, activism, performance, politics, health and print, with a live printing workshop, discussions, readings and collective writing.

-DAYLIGHTING is a collaborative platform that asks how we might breach or intervene on existing archives and systems of knowledge, to change narratives and amplify new voices.
-At its core will be the production of DAYLIGHT, a collaborative artwork in the form of a newspaper that explored the presence of women through their art, thinking and speculations.
-With contributions by Jade Montserrat, Ivor Mackaskill, Feminist Duration Reading Group and Diana Damian Martin.
+Daylighting was a collaborative platform that asks how we might breach or intervene on existing archives and systems of knowledge, to amplify new voices.
+At its core is the production of DAYLIGHT, a collaborative journal and collective artwork that explored the presence of womxn through art, autotheory and critical thinking.
+With original contributions by Jade Montserrat, Ivor Mackaskill, Meenakshi Thirukode, Feminist Duration Reading Group and Diana Damian Martin.

 DAYLIGHTING investigates the authority of the printed form as we bring a letterpress into the public spaces of the Wellcome Collection, to live print pages in response to history’s ongoing omissions, exploring cracks in the narratives and daylighting new ones.
 Letterpress as a medium for printed artwork takes time and care, assembling letters, making decisions, physically handling, moving, setting type to create deep impressions on the page and in the archive.

 This project explored the interconnections of art, activism, performance, politics, health and print, in a live printing workshop supported with events, talks, reading groups and collective writing.